One of the things I’ve been asked most about cruise holidays is: are they any good for families?

 My only (small) reservation as the mum and aunty of teenage vampires is that there wasn’t an outside space for them (because as all mums of this age group know, it’s hard enough to get them outside during daylight hours, particularly when there are video games on offer), but there’s certainly enough going on on the decks.
 No not those decks.
 The other ones.

-*I feel at this point I should probably tell you how much this kind of holiday costs.
+*I feel at this point I should probably tell you how much these kind of cruise holidays cost.
 The answer is, not as much as you might think.
 For example an eight-night cruise on Independence of the Seas (sailing out of Southampton, UK, calling at Flam (Norway), Skjolden (Norway), Olden (Norway), Alesund (Norway) and Stavanger (Norway) before returning to Southampton, departing on 18 May 2013, costs from £649, including meals and entertainment on board and all relevant cruise taxes/fees.
 Caribbean cruises can be even cheaper, although of course you do have to factor in flights.
 But when you consider everything you get for your money, they’re still incredibly good value.
 And I haven’t even told you about Jamaica yet.